AstroBarker/athelas/README.md

 <a href="./LICENSE"><img src="https://img.shields.io/badge/license-GPL-blue.svg"></a>
 </p>

-Currently, `athelas` solves the 1D Cartesian Lagrangian equation of non-relativistic hydrodynamics using a discontinuous Galerkin scheme.
+Currently, `athelas` solves the 1D Lagrangian equation of non-relativistic hydrodynamics using a discontinuous Galerkin scheme.
+It includes planar geometry and spherical symmetry.
-It will be extended to spherical symmetry, special relativistic hydrodynamics.
+It will be extended to special relativistic hydrodynamics.
 For now, it includes an ideal gas equation of state.

-Future work will implement a finite element Poisson solver for Gravity and multiground flux-limited diffusion for radiation.
+Future work will implement gravity and multigroup two moment radiation.

+# In Progress: Kokkos
+We use Kokkos for parallelism.
+Currently, most significant data structures use `Kokkos::Views` and loops are parallelised with Kokkos.
+More work to port other parts of the code.
+You need to install Kokkos (instructions will be included in time).

 # Installation:
 `athelas` is installed using cmake.
 From the root directory of `athelas`, run the following: